Local Government New Zealand

 Local Government New Zealand Te Kahui Kaunihera ō Aotearoa (LGNZ) is the local government association of New Zealand.
-It represents the interests of the regional, city, and district councils in New Zealand.
+It represents the interests of some regional, city, and district councils in New Zealand.As of July 2015, around 47% of ratepayers lived under LGNZ member councils.

 History

 The Association was formed in 1988 when, confronted with pending local government reform, the Municipal Association and the Counties Association agreed to merge into a single local government association.
 Two years later, in 1990, the New Zealand Regional Government Association (representing the nation's regional councils) agreed to join.
-In 1996 the amalgamated association adopted the brand name Local Government New Zealand.
+In 1996 the amalgamated association adopted the brand name Local Government New Zealand (LGNZ).